February 5 – March 28, 2026

 Gwyn Beaver & Louis Lefaive

-February 7, 2024 – Join us for a thrilling jazz performance from 7:30 – 8:30 pm!
+February 7, 2026 – Join us for a thrilling jazz performance from 7:30 – 8:30 pm!
+Doors open at 7:15 pm.

 Gwyn Beaver holds a master’s degree in vocal performance from the University of Oklahoma.
 She was an adjunct voice instructor at Midwestern State University in Wichita Falls, Tx.
 During further post graduate studies, Gwyn was a teaching assistant in the music department, as well as a vocal instructor for the Informal Classes Program at the University of Texas at Austin.
 She has been a featured artist with the Montréal Jubilation Choir and has worked with various jazz artists based in Montréal.
 Gwyn has performed with the l’Orchestre Symphonique de Montréal, Jongleur Opera, Fort Worth Opera, Cimarron Circuit Opera and was an apprentice with the Houston Ebony Opera.